 In 2017, the Unified Parkinson’s Advocacy Council sent a letter to the EPA listing their concerns regarding paraquat and Parkinson’s disease development.
 They urged the EPA to deny Paraquat’s registration.
 According to this letter, they believed the economic costs to each person equated to $26,400 per year.

 What Manufactures are responsible for Paraquat Exposure?

-Chevron Phillips Chemical Co. is one of the two corporate defendants named thus far in reviewing each paraquat lawsuit.
+Chevron Phillips Chemical Co. is one of the two corporate defendants named thus far in reviewing numerous Paraquat lawsuits.
 Chevron Phillips Chemical Co. has the license to make and sell paraquat in the U.S. under the name Gramoxone.
 Syngenta is the other named defendant.
-They are the manufacturer of paraquat.
+They are the manufacturers of paraquat.
 Both defendants claim paraquat is safe and have vowed to aggressively defend the forthcoming paraquat herbicide lawsuits.

 Paraquat lawsuits filed against manufacturers allege that these companies knew or should have known of the risk of harm.
 However, they failed to take necessary action to prevent harm to consumers and workers.
 As a result, many people now suffer from various illnesses, including Parkinson’s Disease.